tinazhouhui/boolean-expression-evaluator/README.md

 # Boolean expression evaluator

-## Assumptions
-- can only add to the tree, cannot edit once node was placed, only delete
-- argument names are unique

-## Observations
-- AddNode has to be on the leaf of constant
-  - cannot throw an error and catch it otherwise any missing value will result in initial state

 ## Design decisions
 ### Two trees
-- one tree to represent the evaluator classes that hold the methods to evaluate
+- one tree to represent the nodes that hold the methods to evaluate - evaluator tree
-- a second tree to just render the components based on the real tree
+- a second tree to just render the components based on the real tree - component tree

 benefits
-- major benefits of then allowing for multiple implementation of the evaluator tree - show a diagram e.g.
+- major benefits of then allowing for multiple implementation of the evaluator tree - e.g. show a diagram
 - allows for partial calculation and evaluation

 ### Class components rather than functional
 - started with functional but wanted to use useContext to pass the evaluator tree